 start-up test failures under this subdivision.

 One true start-up test failure will be negated by a clean test, or start-up, within 15 minutes of the failed test.
-This reprieve is why it is so important to continue retest when an ignition interlock device prevents the car from starting up.
+This reprieve is why it is so important to continue retesting when an ignition interlock device prevents the car from starting up.
 Before the second test, the driver should make every effort to rinse their mouth with water.

 In summary.
 Never walk away from a start-up test failure.
 Instead, sit in the automobile and test over until the car starts.